 Reasonable travel expenses will be reimbursed by CRA-W through funds generously provided by our Grad Cohort sponsors.

 Send any inquiries or questions about the Grad Cohort program to firstname.lastname@example.org.

 Information about your current graduate student status and institution is required.
 We also request information about your demographics.

 Students are selected so that we can reach different students from different institutions in programs related to computing.
 Students who have never attended are usually given priority over students who have attended before, but we try to include students in the first, second, and third year of their studies and students in PhD and MS programs.

 When will I learn the status of my application?

-Invitations to Grad Cohort are distributed in waves throughout January of the year of the workshop.
+Invitations to Grad Cohort are distributed in waves throughout January and early February of the year of the workshop.
 We thank you for your patience as we work though the process of extending invitations.
-Please do not ask the status of your application before February of the year of the workshop and please check your spam folder before sending email.
+Please do not ask the status of your application before late February of the year of the workshop and please check your spam folder before sending email.

 What do I need to do in order to get reimbursed for my flight/travel expenses?

 Please save all your receipts, as you will need to submit those with your reimbursement request after the workshop.